DevExpress-Examples/diagram-for-web-forms-node-and-edge-data-sources-how-to-bind-the-control-to-in-memory-data-sources/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/229963825/)**
 <!-- run online end -->

 Unlike declarative DataSource controls (such as AccessDataSource, SqlDataSource, LinqDataSource, EntityDataSource, and so on), custom in-memory data sources (such as List\<T>, DataTable and so on) do not allow you to automatically perform CRUD operations.
-These custom CRUD operations' logic can be implemented with the help of ObjectDataSource.
-This example demonstrates how to bind the Diagram control to ObjectDataSource and implement custom CRUD operations at the data source level.
+These custom CRUD operations' logic can be implemented with the help of `ObjectDataSource`.
+This example demonstrates how to bind the [ASPxDiagram](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.ASPxDiagram) control to `ObjectDataSource` and implement custom CRUD operations at the data source level.

-In this example, the Diagram control loads a graph structure from two data sources: one for shapes ([NodeDataSourceID](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.ASPxDiagram.NodeDataSourceID)) and the other for shape connectors ([EdgeDataSourceID](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.ASPxDiagram.EdgeDataSourceID)).
-You need to add mapping information for a shape [Key](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramMappingInfo.Key) and a connector [Key](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramMappingInfo.Key), [FromKey](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramEdgeMappingInfo.FromKey) and [ToKey](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramEdgeMappingInfo.ToKey) properties.
+In this example, the [ASPxDiagram](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.ASPxDiagram) control loads a graph structure from two data sources: one for shapes ([NodeDataSourceID](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.ASPxDiagram.NodeDataSourceID)) and the other for shape connectors ([EdgeDataSourceID](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.ASPxDiagram.EdgeDataSourceID)).

+While binding, the extension automatically creates shapes and connectors and retrieves their property values from the corresponding data items.
+The extension implements mapping properties that point to the data fields that contain the data:

+* The  [Node](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramMappings.Node)  property provides access to node mapping properties.
+* The  [Edge](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramMappings.Edge)  property provides access to edge mapping properties.

+You should add mapping information for a shape's  [Key](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramMappingInfo.Key)  and a connector's  [Key](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramMappingInfo.Key),  [FromKey](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramEdgeMappingInfo.FromKey), and  [ToKey](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxDiagram.DiagramEdgeMappingInfo.ToKey)  properties.

 ## Files to Review